 Employees across every industry have the right to work under safe conditions, but there are certain workers that are at increased risk due to the environments that they operate in, such as those working in potentially explosive atmospheres.
 For lone workers, the risks are even higher, as there are no colleagues around to raise the alarm if an incident occurs.

 Explosions can cause significant damage, injuries and even loss of life; therefore staff that are exposed to potentially explosive materials, such as highly flammable gases, are covered by the European directive, ATEX.
 This sets out the specific requirements that employers must adhere to in order to manage the risks from fire and explosions and keep staff safe.
-So, what safety measures do employers need to consider when operating within an ATEX site?
+So, what safety measures do employers need to consider when operating within a lone worker ATEX site?

 Identifying the Risk